AhmedOssama22dev/posts-api/README.md

  ### Tasks:

- - [x] Fake 100 post using factories-seeders .
+ - [x] Fake 100 post using factories-seeders (I tinker used instead!) .
 - [x] pagination
 - [x] show one post
 - [x] add new post